wynn0123/cap/docs/guide/server.md

 ```

 > [!NOTE]
 > It is recommended to use at least Node.js 14 or Bun 1.0.0.
 You might experience multiple issues on older versions of these runtimes.
+> If you're using Glitch, make sure to set node 14 or higher in your `engines` field in `package.json`

 ## Example code